 8 G. J. Streekstra and J. van Pelt.
 Analysis of tubular structures in three-dimensional confocal images.
-Network: Computation in Neural Systems, 13: 381-395, 2002 be resolved with super-resolution techniques9.
-If this is correct, then tubular markers should also be associated with the tubular matrix, providing some texture to the apparent sheet regions.
+Network: Computation in Neural Systems, 13: 381-395, 2002

+Figure 1.6: Conversion of the ER skeleton to a weighted graph matrix, providing some texture to the apparent sheet regions.
 Texture measures can be determined from pairwise comparison of pixel values at varying distances and orientation to give a grey-level co-occurrence matrix (GLCM)10.